NannyML/nannyml/docs/quick.rst

 .. image:: ./_static/quick-start-drift-n-performance.svg

 The main drift peak indeed coincides with the strongest performance drop.
 It is interesting to see that there is a noticeable shift magnitude increase right before the estimated drop happens.
-That could looks like an early sign of incoming issues.
-Now let's see what actually happened with the distributions by visualizing their change in the analysis period:
+That looks like an early sign of incoming issues.
+Now let's have closer look at changes in the distributions by visualizing them in the analysis period:

 .. nbimport::
     :path: ./example_notebooks/Quickstart.ipynb